MCRusher/myclibs/README.md

    memory leaks at program end.
  - runtime checked and processed conversions to and from most types with a generic interface for base types : tochar.h, to8.h, to16.h, to32.h, to64.h, tof32.h, tof64.h, toflong.h, tostring.h, stringto.h
+    1) I give no guarantees on the float conversions, I did my best but it's pretty confusing & used a so algorithm (with credit) that I only partially understand to compare floats with other floats.
-    1) tostring.h may allocate new data and should be handled accordingly, although string_ToString does not.
+    2) tostring.h may allocate new data and should be handled accordingly, although string_ToString does not.
-    2) tostring.h can be used with tralloc via "#define TRALLOC_REPLACE" before include for additional safety and usage in managed scopes.
+    3) tostring.h can be used with tralloc via "#define TRALLOC_REPLACE" before include for additional safety and usage in managed scopes.
  - Generic printing via print, print_in, print_custom, print_in_custom, and println variants
    through generic ToString conversions.